 The two performers created a unique performative language, combining theater, dance, design and music: a brilliant duet resulting in a Total Theater; characterized by having complete control over all aspects of a show: movement, use of space, set design, costumes, sound, lighting and direction – all of which are fundamental artistic tools of expression, combined with the performing artist’s abilities.

 Clipa Theater can be defined in many different ways.
 Its name (meaning “shell”, “peel”) tells of a husk, wrapped around several identities, creators and theatrical experiences.
 Each of the creators’ shows is its own world, and no show is like the other.
-Out of awareness to the international field of performance, Clipa carries on canonical traditions, while pushing the limits concerning aesthetics and the familiar language.
-Simultaneously, it constantly responds the political and social status in Israel.
+Out of awareness of the international field of performance, Clipa carries on canonical traditions, while pushing the limits concerning aesthetics and the familiar language.
+Simultaneously, it constantly responds to the political and social status in Israel.

 Clipa changes its skin to fit the zeitgeist, and is always up-to-date with the ever-changing world of performing arts.
-This is a futuristic theater, that will not stop examining the new and intriguing trends in its field, and will attempt to invent new ones.
+This is a futuristic theater that will not stop examining the new and intriguing trends in its field, and will attempt to invent new ones.
 The Clipa theater changes the viewer’s experience, pushes the boundaries of what can be called “a show” and calls for action – on stage and off.